How to get Marvel Snap Twitch Drop rewards - Dexerto

 How to get Marvel Snap Twitch Drop rewards

 Just like many of the biggest games, such as Diablo 4 and Baldur’s Gate 3, Marvel Snap is launching Twitch Drop rewards for fans to claim and enjoy.
-Second Dinner is offering these rewards to celebrate a special Marvel Snap announcement at Gamescom Opening Night Live 2023.
+Second Dinner is offering these rewards to celebrate the game’s official launch on Steam, as announced at Gamescom Opening Night Live 2023.

 Here’s everything you need to know about Marvel Snap’s Twitch Drop rewards, including the rewards themselves, the dates they’re available, and how to claim them.